Master of Public Health Degree in Nutritional Sciences

 The Department of Nutritional Sciences at the University of Michigan School of Public Health offers a highly customizable Master of Public Health (MPH) degree for students who wish to pursue careers in the field of human nutrition in a wide range of clinical, community, advocacy, research, policy and governmental settings.

-Applicants to the Nutritional Sciences MPH degree should have a strong interest in science and health.
+Applicants to the MPH in Nutritional Sciences degree should have a strong interest in science and health.
 Successful students often have an undergraduate degree in a field of basic or applied science, or, at a minimum, have taken courses in biology, physiology, general and organic chemistry, and biochemistry.

 Degree Options and Concentrations